The Gospel story

-It’s worth remembering that in the years immediately preceding this incident, King Herod the Great had taken over large areas of Jerusalem to provide land to extend the Temple Mount and its huge administration blocks, colleges, and priests’ quarters.
-You can see this by comparing the ground plans of the earlier Temple precincts (built by Solomon and Ezra) with the grand Temple built by King Herod.
-At right are two plans,
+Jesus’ pointed comment was timely.
+In the years immediately preceding this incident, King Herod the Great had taken over large areas of Jerusalem to extend the Temple Mount and its huge administration blocks, colleges, and priests’ quarters.

 The ‘treasury’ mentioned in the story could have been one of two things:

 - a specially designated room next to the Women’s Court or

 - a receptacle for offerings; along the colonnade which surrounded the Court of the Women there were thirteen chests with trumpet-shaped openings (Hebrew sapaiw) provided for offerings from the worshippers.

 The ‘small copper coins’ mentioned in the story were the smallest amount in circulation at the time of Jesus, the least valuable coin available (see an example at the top of this page).

 A ‘penny‘ was the Roman quadrans, which was 1/64 of the daily wage for an ordinary worker.

 The Gospel text